dhis2/training-docs/content/design_for_data_use/tg_DEGs.md

 ![edit-de-group](images/degs/edit-de-group.png)

 We also want to add our data elements to the group.
-Search for the data elements (in this case using learner enrolment) and assign all the data elements for learner enrolment to this particular group.
+Search for the data elements (in this case using EPI) and assign all the data elements for EPI to this particular group.

 ![assign-des-to-group](images/degs/assign-des-to-group.png)